 | Health Area | Effect of Non-GMO Soy | Why It Matters |

-| Heart Health | Helps lower LDL cholesterol | Reduces risk of cardiovascular disease |
+| Heart Health | Helps lower LDL cholesterol | Supports cardiovascular wellness |

 | Blood Sugar Control | Supports stable glucose levels | Helps prevent energy crashes |